smittytone/HighlighterSwift/README.md

 ![Far theme example](Images/github-gist.png)

 The second parameter is the name of language you’re rendering.
 If you leave out this parameter, or pass `nil`, *Highlighter* will use *Highlight.js*’ language detection feature.

+From 1.2.0, pass in a fourth parameter, an instancw of a `LineNumberingData` structure to instruct **HighlighterSwift** to add line numbers to the code.
+The default for this parameter is `nil`, ie. don’t add line numbers.

+`LineNumberingData` allows you to specify:

+* The size of the line number font.
+Typically this will match your code font’s size.
+Default: 16.0pt.
+* Is the theme you are using dark?
+Default: `false`.
+* The initial line number.
+Default: `1`.
+* The minimum number of digits in the line number.
+Default: 2.
+This will always be overriden by the maximum line number.
+For example, if you set this to 3 (so the first line might be rendered as `001`) but there are a thousand or more lines in the code, the first line will be rendered as `0001`.
+* A separator string to be placed between the line number and the line itself.
+Default: two spaces.
+* The line-break string used in the tokenized source code.
+Default: `\n`.
+You should not need to change this.

+All these values are optional.

 You can get a list of supported languages by the name they are known to *Highlight.js* by calling `supportedLanguages()` — it returns an array of strings.